zivtech/Bodiless-JS/packages/bodiless-navigation/doc/Components/Navigation/Menu.md

 withMenuDesign() // Applies tokens to the Top menu and all submenus.

-withMenuDesign('Main') // Applies tokens to the Top menu. withMenuDesign('Touts') // Applies tokens to Touts submenu. withMenuDesign('List') // Applies tokens to List submenu. withMenuDesign('Columns') // Applies tokens to all levels of columns submenu.
+withMenuDesign('Main') // Applies tokens to the Top menu. withMenuDesign('Cards') // Applies tokens to Cards submenu. withMenuDesign('List') // Applies tokens to List submenu. withMenuDesign('Columns') // Applies tokens to all levels of columns submenu.